jehans8543/sep10-freedom-project/README.md

 ##### CONS
 * My future innovations weren't very creative
   * Some only enhancing existing technologies
 * There were some bugs with my cards in the mobile version of my website
+* I didn't have the time to add more images that correlate with my topic
+* I didn't get to add some of the bootstrap elements that I orginally intended to add

 ## Blog